adtginfo2025/Lizard_UGV/README.md

 ## 📖 Introduction

 Compact UGV with perforated deck for field research, patrol, exploration, filming, and DIY fun.
-80 km/h, 20 kg payload, 4G control, Android app.
+80 km/h, 20 kg payload, BVLOS control with support for multiple frequency bands, with app on phone.
 Plug-and-play modules for sensors, cameras, tools, and more.
 Available in Tactical and Civilian versions.

 ## ✨ Key Features